California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 Call or Message Us 24/7

-It is important to understand that the “alcohol” in mouth alcohol doesn’t have to be from heavy drinking, nor does it even have to be from an alcoholic beverage…hence the title of this article.
-It can be caused by any amount of alcohol that enters the mouth and masks the type of deep lung air that a California DUI breath testing device is designed to capture.
+It is important to note that the “alcohol” in mouth alcohol does not have to be from heavy drinking, nor does it even have to be from an alcoholic beverage.
+It can be caused by any amount of alcohol that enters and remains in the mouth, including the alcohol found in Listerine.

-This is why we say that mouth alcohol can fool a DUI breath testing instrument…it disguises itself as deep lung air.
-So while your reported BAC may be a 0.12%, your true BAC may only be a 0.06%.
-And supported by a significant number of studies, mouth alcohol is a difficult DUI defense to ignore.
-(See our article, “Can a California DUI conviction be removed from my record?“)
+Note, too, that mouth alcohol fools a DUI breath testing instrument as mentioned above.
+For example, while your reported BAC may be a 0.12%, your actual BAC may only be a 0.06%.
+Since a significant number of scientific studies support this foolery, mouth alcohol is a difficult DUI defense to ignore.
+(See our article, “Can a California DUI conviction be removed from my record?“),

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, Court TV, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.